 3 – Soulcalibur V:

 Published by Namco Bandai, this weapons-based head-to-head fighting title is packed to the hilt with heroic battles, spectacular graphics, expanded character creation mode, game features and even a guest appearance by Ezio Auditore da Firenze of Assassin’s Creed fame.
 The events here take place 17 years after the IV installment.
-Join the epic clash between good and evil as new characters as well as old ones enter the virtual arena.
+Join the epic clash between good and evil as new characters, as well as old ones, enter the virtual arena.

 You’ll also find fresh gameplay features such as quick Move and Critical Edge systems infused here.
-And if you’re a fan of the Soulcalibur series, you can pick up the special Collector’s Edition that comes packed in a specially designed book box, housing making-of videos, a music CD, an art book, original artwork and a DLC card.
+And if you’re a fan of the Soulcalibur series, you can pick up the special Collector’s Edition that comes packed in a specially designed book box, housing making-of videos, a music CD, an art book, original artwork, and a DLC card.

 Now if you wish to get your hands on something more recent, you can give this particular inclusion in our Mortal Kombat alternatives array a shot.
-You’ll even be able to take a break from beating up boisterous characters dressed as Raiden, Sub-Zero and Scorpion and take on the role of super heroes and villains instead.
-Some of the powerful characters you can control here include The Flash, Lex Luthor, Cyborg, Batman, Superman, Nightwing, Catwoman, Deathstroke, Killer Frost, Green Lantern, Hawkgirl, Shazam, Aquaman, Wonder Woman, Sinestro, Harley Quinn, Bane and Doomsday.
+You’ll even be able to take a break from beating up boisterous characters dressed as Raiden, Sub-Zero, and Scorpion and take on the role of superheroes and villains instead.
+Some of the powerful characters you can control here include The Flash, Lex Luthor, Cyborg, Batman, Superman, Nightwing, Catwoman, Deathstroke, Killer Frost, Green Lantern, Hawkgirl, Shazam, Aquaman, Wonder Woman, Sinestro, Harley Quinn, Bane, and Doomsday.

-You’ll be able to battle against various familiar backdrops such as Metropolis, Arkham Asylum and Atlantis.
-Defeat your opponent by exploiting each character’s move-sets, super powers and environmental interactions.
+You’ll be able to battle against various familiar backdrops such as Metropolis, Arkham Asylum, and Atlantis.
+Defeat your opponent by exploiting each character’s move-sets, superpowers, and environmental interactions.

 5 – Dead or Alive 5:

 Also abbreviated as DOA5, this engaging delight published by Tecmo Koei was released for PS3 and Xbox 360 consoles just last year.
-The storyline here is set 2 years after the scenarios that were experienced in the forth iteration.
+The storyline here is set 2 years after the scenarios that were experienced in the fourth iteration.